Globalization, Localization

 Globalization is the first step in the process.
 A globalized application supports localized user interfaces and regional data for all users.
 Truly global applications should be culture-neutral and language-neutral.
 A globalized application can correctly accept, process, and display a worldwide assortment of scripts, data formats, and languages.

 While your globalized application may possess such flexibility, ensure that you have separated the application's resources that require translation from the rest of the application's code.
-If you correctly test for localizability before proceeding to the localization step, you should not have to modify your application's source code during localization.
+If you correctly test for localizability before proceeding to the localization step, you should not need to modify your application's source code during localization.

-Globalization in .Net - CultureInfo, ResourceManager and Resgen
+Globalization in .Net: CultureInfo, ResourceManager and Resgen

-CutureInfo class represents information about a specific culture including the names of the culture, the writing system, and the calendar used, as well as access to culture-specific objects that provide information for common operations, such as formatting dates and sorting strings.
+The CutureInfo class represents information about a specific culture including the names of the culture, the writing system, and the calendar used, as well as access to culture-specific objects that provide information for common operations, such as formatting dates and sorting strings.

 The System.Resources namespace provides classes and interfaces that allow developers to create, store, and manage various culture-specific resources used in an application.
 One of the most important classes of the System.Resources namespace is the ResourceManager class.
 The ResourceManager class allows the user to access and control resources stored in the main assembly or in resource satellite assemblies